kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Movable/07 - Holy Thursday.md

 - [[Thurifer|Thurifers]] light the second [[Thurible]] and add coals to the first.
 - [[Lucifer|Torch bearers]] 1 and 2 prepare the Altar of Repose[^prepare_reposition]:
 	- Light all the candles on the [[Rosary Altar]].
+	- Extinguish the blue globe, and light the red globe that will serve as a sanctuary lamp.
 	- Move the four [[Torch|Torches]] and stands to the [[Rosary Altar]], two on either side, and light them.

 [^prepare_reposition]: [[Ceremonies of the Liturgical Year|CotLY > p.
 206]].